Independent politician: House of Commons

 During the earliest Canadian Parliaments, a lack of coherent political identity among both the Liberal and Conservative parties is known to have led to Members of Parliament (MPs) occasionally demonstrating independence from their party by voting in line with the opposition.
 Commonly, the issues which caused these MPs to act independently were religious in nature.
 These tensions began to disperse over the course of the first ten Canadian parliaments as the major political parties began to form consistent identities and MPs began affiliating themselves with the parties they knew more closely shared their core values.
 This in turn increased cohesion between parties and MPs, and minimized the causes and motivations for MPs to act independently.

-Most observers of the Canadian House of Commons in the 21st century have noted its incredibly high party discipline.
+Many observers of the Canadian House of Commons in the 21st century have noted its incredibly high party discipline.
 Few MPs choose to vote against their party's official stance on any given piece of legislation.
 Between 2011 and 2013—the first two years of the 41st Canadian Parliament, following the 2011 Canadian federal election—the elected members of the governing Conservative Party voted as a unified group on 76% of all votes, while members of the Liberal Party did so on 90% of all votes, and members of the New Democratic Party (NDP) did so on 100% of votes.
 This unity further increased in subsequent years, as in the 42nd Parliament, following the 2015 election, the governing Liberal MPs voted identically on 99.6% of all votes, Conservative MPs on 99.5% of votes, and NDP MPs on 99.8% of votes.
+(Conservatives, Liberals, and NDP were the only three parties with enough MPs to qualify for official party status in the 41st and 42nd parliaments.)
 Thanks to this strong party discipline, it is uncommon to see politicians who are otherwise affiliated with any of the main political parties act independently of their party.